 Islamic banks are growing fast.
 They saw 17.6% annual growth in the past several years, as noted by professional services firm EY.
 But with growth comes challenges.

 EY identified three major challenges faced by Islamic banks as they transition from regional operations to truly global firms:

 1. Sustainable growth.
-To maintain profitability, Islamic banks must quickly expand into key markets but maintain product, service and operational quality as they grow.
+To maintain profitability, Islamic banks must quickly expand into key markets but maintain the product, service, and operational quality as they grow.

 2. Increased complexity.
 Customers are increasingly complex, and Islamic banks must adapt to their changing preferences, which include a desire for online solutions and multiple communication channels.
 In addition, Islamic banks are growing so fast (some are doubling in size every four years) that they need to scale sensibly to meet customer demands.

 3. Need for operational transformation.
 As Islamic banks expand their footprint, they come under increased regulatory scrutiny from financial regulations like Basel III.
 They must also adapt to significant digital transformations (such as mobile banking) that customers increasingly expect.

 The way forward presents both obstacles and opportunities.
 But there is one mistake Islamic banks are in danger of making that could undo their profitable growth in light of the above challenges.

 Ignoring the need for modern collections and recovery operations.

 Why Is Modern Collections and Recovery So Important?